 Listen to me.
 You didn’t let anything happen.
-I am so terribly sorry that it did, but you didn’t let it or invite it or deserve it.
-And you’re not crazy, you’re not overreacting, you’re not being “too emotional” or “too sensitive,” so don’t let anyone have power over how you feel or make you think that your feelings are some how inaccurate, they are not.
+I am so terribly sorry that it did.
+You didn’t let it or invite it or deserve it.
+And you’re not crazy, you’re not overreacting, you’re not being “too emotional” or “too sensitive,” so don’t let anyone have power over how you feel or make you think that your feelings are somehow inaccurate, they are not.
 NO ONE CAN TELL YOU HOW YOU FEEL.
-And while it is incredibly difficult to share your experience, it’s helpful and it is possible you can help someone else who is a victim, but could be survivor.
+And while it is incredibly difficult to share your experience, it’s helpful and it is possible you can help someone else who is a victim but could be a survivor.

 And the rest of society!
 Why do you think the term “rape culture” even exists?
 “Rape culture is a sociological concept used to describe a setting in which rape is pervasive and normalized due to societal attitudes about gender and sexuality.”

 Most men and women never report abuse because of their shame and guilt.
 Most of them end up letting a piece of themselves die inside rather than confront the demon which put them in that situation.
 The fact that a person who was abused even ends up taking photos of the bruises, that in and of itself, could make the victim them feel like a traitor to their partner.
 It’s a psychological cluster of a mess!
 Have you ever been held down by your partner and forced to have sex?
 I think I would rather be hit or screamed at or just about anything.
 Then to look into the eyes of someone I love and see someone else; a monster.
 And then learning, actively learning, that if I just submitted, he would feel better and we’d move on.